michael-albert-dun/deliagonal/README.md

 ## Known bugs

-- Undo is broken, it fills a full rectangle even if the move only removed some of the tiles.
+- Undo is broken, it fills a full rectangle even if the move only removed some of the tiles (fixed - but more refactoring needed as a result)